anyars-encarta/mentor-me/README.md

 MentorMe is a mentoring or councelling booking app that allows users book appointments with a Mentor/Counsellor.
 Users receive SMS confirmation with a virtual meeting link.
-Users could have a virtual meeting with the Mentor/Counsellor without meeting in person. without meeting in
+Users could have a virtual meeting with the Mentor/Counsellor without meeting in person. without meeting

 ## Getting Started